Home » Bread & Yeast Doughs » Rosemary Focaccia Bread

 You're going to love this simple traditional rosemary focaccia bread.
 It's light, crispy on the outside and soft on the inside.
 The bread is loaded with fresh rosemary, flaky sea salt and of course olive oil.
 Use this bread to make Italian inspired sandwiches, or as a side dipped in balsamic vinegar.
 Bread comes together in less than 4 hours or can be prepped to make ahead.

-* Make sure to read the entire blog post.
+* For best results, read the entire article.
 Every step matters, and I’ll provide helpful tips along the way!

 Homemade Rosemary Focaccia Bread

 If you are new to working with yeast, focaccia bread is a great place to start.
-And if you are familiar with yeast breads you’ll love the ease of this bread and how much fun it is to make.
+And if you are familiar with yeast dough you’ll love the ease of this homemade bread and how much fun it is to make.
 Typically focaccia bread is made without the kneading process and is left alone to do its own thing over a long period of time.
 But I wanted to create a recipe with less waiting time so a little kneading will do the trick.

 Homemade Rosemary Focaccia Bread